thoughtworks/pacto/README.md

 * [Validate](https://www.relishapp.com/maxlinc/pacto/docs/validate) that a live service still matches the Contract you tested against.
 * [Stub](https://www.relishapp.com/maxlinc/pacto/docs/stub) services by letting Pacto creates responses that match a Contract.

+See the [Usage](#usage) section for some basic examples on how you can use Pacto, and browse the [Relish documentation](https://www.relishapp.com/maxlinc/pacto) for more advanced options.

 Pacto's contract validation capabilities are primilary backed by [json-schema](http://json-schema.org/).
 This lets you the power of many assertions that will give detailed and precise error messages.
 See the specification for possible assertions.

 Pacto's stubbing ability ranges from very simple stubbing to: